-The ReMaP project is a joint effort of ETH Zurich, the Paul Scherrer Institute (PSI), the Swiss Federal Laboratory for Materials Science and Technology (Empa), Smart Grid Solutions, Super Computing Systems, Adaptricity, and National Instruments.
-ReMaP, as a flagship project, will serve as a platform for researchers at ETH Zurich, other research institutions, and industry.
+ReMaP is a joint effort of ETH Zurich, the Paul Scherrer Institute (PSI), the Swiss Federal Laboratory for Materials Science and Technology (Empa), Smart Grid Solutions, Super Computing Systems, Adaptricity, and National Instruments.
+It is open for partners from academia, industry and the public sector.

 The project is supported by the Swiss Federal Office of Energy, the ETH Foundation, as well as in-kind contributions from project partners.